mdaser/fast-ssh/README.md

 This database is used to store the number of connections to a service and the date of last connection.

 ## Search Mode
 Fast-SSH implements a search mode ( fuzzy ) that allows you to type to find one of your hosts.
-To use it, press `s`, start typing, finish your selection with the arrow keys then press enter once the host is selected to make the SSH connection.
+To use it, press `s` or `/`, start typing, finish your selection with the arrow keys then press enter once the host is selected to make the SSH connection.
 Press ESC if you wish to leave the search mode and return to the "groups" mode.

 ## Shortcuts
 | Key           | Action                               |